aav7fl/website-legacy/_posts/2013-04-13-somewhere-to-start.md

 date:   2013-04-13
 comments: false
 tag: "update"
-meta: "Kyle Niewiada's first post on his website offering his expectation"
+meta: "Kyle Niewiada's first post on his website, expectations, and where he would like to go from here.
+I enjoy writing music, programming, and computers."
 ---

 Here I am.
 My own small little corner of the internet.
 A centralized location; a place to call home.